cBioPortal/cbioportal/docs/File-Formats.md

 ```

 #### Data file
 A structural variants data file is a two dimensional matrix with one structural variant per row.

-A small number of columns are required; the others are optional.
+Please note that for gene fusion events, Ensembl transcript IDs and exon ranks are required. cBioPortal will query [Genome Nexus](http://genomenexus.org/swagger-ui.html) for validating transcripts and exons.
+Genome Nexus' source of exon data is Homo_sapiens.GRCh37.87.gff3.gz, downloadable from the [Ensembl FTP server](ftp://ftp.ensembl.org/pub/grch37/release-91/gff3/homo_sapiens/).
+Fusion events will be displayed in the fusion tab.
+Fused genes will be merged based on exons.
+The included table will provide other breakpoint information and annotations.

 Required columns for each type of structural variant:
 - **Sample_ID**